India Pagán: National team career

 Pagán played for Puerto Rico's U18 team in the 2016 FIBA U18 Americas Championships in Chile.
 She played for Puerto Rico in the 2017 FIBA U19 Women's Basketball World Cup in Italy as well as the 2018 Central American and Caribbean Games.

 Pagán participated at the 2019 FIBA Women's AmeriCup and 2021 FIBA Women's AmeriCup as Puerto Rico's center, winning a silver medal in 2021.
 Puerto Rico lost to the United States in the finals and Pagán combined to score 12 points in 5 games.
 She also played for Puerto Rico during the 2020 Summer Olympics in Tokyo, Japan, becoming the third Stony Brook player and first while active to participate in the Olympics.
 It was the first year that the Puerto Rican national team qualified for the Olympics.
 Puerto Rico was eliminated before the quarterfinals round, and Pagán combined to score six points and record six rebounds in nine combined minutes, playing in all three games.

+Pagán also played in the 2022 FIBA Women's Basketball World Cup, where Puerto Rico advanced to the quarterfinals.